Dear Rita in HR:

 - Evaluating child and family progress in meeting treatment plans

-- Placing children, and
+- Placing children

-- Recommending whether parental rights should be terminated.
+- Recommending whether parental rights should be terminated

 But the court stated they were nonexempt not because of the job duties, but because the jobs did not require sufficient educational prerequisites.

-“Exempt” compared to “non-exempt”
+“Exempt” compared to “non-exempt.”

-As a fast refresher: the FLSA (administered by the Department of Labor — DOL) is the federal law that requires employers to pay overtime compensation to employees who work more than 40 hours in a week.
-All employees must receive overtime pay unless the employer can prove that the position is exempt from the FLSA.
-When considering social workers there are three relevant exemptions — the so-called “white-collar” exemptions — executive, administrative, and professional.
 Social workers who supervise two or more employees may fall under the executive exemption, but they would not meet the criteria for the administrative exemption.
 Thus, if a social worker does not supervise two or more employees, the only other possible exemption for a social worker is “learned professional.”

 Under the DOL regulations, to be classified as an exempt learned professional the primary duties of the employee must require “knowledge of an advanced type in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction.”
-The regulations go on to state that the professional exemption is not available for occupations that customarily may be performed with only the general knowledge acquired by an academic degree in any field, with knowledge acquired through experience.

-- A college degree in “social services, human services, behavioral sciences or allied field,” or all three of the following:
+In the Solis case, the state of Washington required that its social workers have a college degree in “social services, human services, behavioral sciences or allied field,” or all three of the following:

 - A degree and 30 semester credits or 45 quarter credits in social services